Subscribe to Our Blog

 2013 Projections for Blogging Users People Blogging (source e-marketer)

-Search engines like blogging because content on blog pages are usually being updated frequently.
+Search engines like blogging because the content on blog pages is usually being updated frequently.
 Therefore, it can be helpful to prospective clients in finding you on the Web.
-Let's look at why blogging maybe good for small business.
+Let's look at why blogging is essential for lead generation.

-• Build credibility by demonstrate your expert status with your target audience
+- Build credibility by demonstrating your expert status with your target audience

 Is Blogging for My Small Business?